Sharqascc/nnds/README.md

 ### Notebook-friendly diffusion pipeline

-For iterative experiments and Colab runs, this repository also includes a notebook-style pipeline:
+For iterative experiments and Colab runs, this repository also includes a notebook‑oriented pipeline:

-- `traffic_diffusion/training_utils.py` – Data cleaning, normalization, loader creation, and reusable training helpers
+- `traffic_diffusion/training_utils.py` – data cleaning, normalization, loader creation, and reusable training helpers
-- `traffic_diffusion/sampling_utils.py` – Utilities to load a trained checkpoint and sample counterfactual futures
+- `traffic_diffusion/sampling_utils.py` – utilities to load a trained checkpoint and sample counterfactual futures
-- `analysis/safety_eval_diffusion_notebook.py` – End-to-end notebook-oriented script that:
+- `analysis/safety_eval_diffusion_notebook.py` – end‑to‑end notebook‑oriented script that:
   - builds cleaned train and eval loaders
   - trains the diffusion model and saves a checkpoint
   - samples future trajectories for evaluation events
-  - constructs an event-level PET and risk table
+  - constructs an event‑level PET and risk table
   - summarizes safety using `traffic_diffusion/pet_safety_metrics.py`

 Run it in Colab with: